-IDF expects military clash in Lebanon to be short and more violent than ever, prepares for large-scale Hezbollah raid on northern Israel.
+IDF expects military clash in Lebanon to be short and more violent than ever, prepares for large-scale Hezbollah raid on Israel.

 The IDF estimates that a military clash will be short, and that the first three days will be critical.
 The army expects the battle to be more aggressive and destructive than ever before, both in Lebanon and in Israel.

 Israeli war planners say that a forceful IDF assault on Hezbollah will cause significant devastation.
 The army also expects Lebanese residents to flee, thereby exerting pressure for a quick end to hostilities.